ulthiel/Magma-UT/Readme.md

 ### Running Magma-UT

-I assume you have [Magma](http://magma.maths.usyd.edu.au/magma/) installed and working (I recommend version at least 2.25).
+1. I assume you have [Magma](http://magma.maths.usyd.edu.au/magma/) installed and working.
 To get Magma-UT you can either:
    * Download the most recent release (simplest);
    * Clone the Git repository using ```git clone https://github.com/ulthiel/Magma-UT.git``` (recommended).

-Now, you can start Magma-UT simply via the command ```./magma-ut``` (Linux and macOS) or ```magma.bat``` (Windows).
+2. You can start Magma-UT simply via the command ```./magma-ut``` (Linux and macOS) or ```magma.bat``` (Windows).
 This starts a Magma session with all the extensions from Magma-UT attached.
-Basically, you can use the command ```magma-ut``` as a replacement for ```magma```.
+Basically, you can use the command ```magma-ut``` as a replacement for ```magma```, so e.g. ```magma-ut myprogram.m``` will work.

-The Magma-UT startup script automatically determines some environment information and sets environment variables.
-These are all listed in the file "Config/Config.txt" and if something isn't set properly you can set the variable here manually.
+3. The Magma-UT startup script automatically determines some environment information and sets environment variables.
+These are all listed in the file "Config/Config.txt" and if something isn't set properly (e.g. if Magma cannot be found) you can set the variable here manually.
 Usually, this should not be necessary.

-For the remote package and database functionality I assume you have [Git](https://git-scm.com/downloads) and the [Git LFS extension](https://git-lfs.github.com) installed.
+4. For the remote package and database functionality I assume you have [Git](https://git-scm.com/downloads) and the [Git LFS extension](https://git-lfs.github.com) installed.
 This is both very easy to set up on all operating systems, see [here](https://stackoverflow.com/questions/48734119/git-lfs-is-not-a-git-command-unclear).

+## Overview of the functionality

 ### Package manager